 Tip: Choosing “By Product” means your ad will be shown to customers interested in selected and similar products.
 Choosing “By Interest” means the ad will be displayed to people interested in selected categories.

-5. Set up your campaign name, bid and, budget.
-At this point, Amazon will display the average bid, which generally ranges from $0.52-063.
+5. Set up your campaign name, bid and budget.
+Amazon will display the average bid, which ranges from $0.52-063.
 The minimum budget that can be selected is $100.